HELP US REVOLUTIONISE STROKE CARE IN MALAWI BY SUPPORTING THE STROKE UNIT...

 The effects of stroke can be devastating, resulting in death or disability, especially in developing countries like Malawi where stroke is the 3rd leading cause of death.
 In Malawi, stroke most commonly occurs when people are in their 40s or 50s and providing for their families.

-Stroke units are simple organisational structures which transformed stroke care in the UK about 15-20 years ago and have led (in Europe) to a massive improvement in survival and reduction in disability from stroke.
+Stroke units are simple organisational structures which transformed stroke care in the UK 15-20 years ago, and have led in Europe to a massive improvement in survival and reduction in disability from stroke.
 We will be working on the whole stroke pathway from prevention to rehabilitation in a way that is culturally appropriate and sensitive to the limited resources of this very poor country.
 The potential to transform outcomes in Malawi via this approach is enormous.

 We would be so grateful for your support.